-All students must complete all of the listed steps, even if you’ve previously engaged in a UROP or cross-registered at MIT.
+Wellesley students must complete all of the steps below, even if you’ve previously engaged in a UROP or cross-registered at MIT.

-For subject number, list MIT department/course # number followed by UR code as noted below.
+For subject number – list the MIT department/course # number followed by the appropriate UR code as noted below:

 Course Title = “UROP”

 Unit Total should be listed as “0” for pay/volunteer UROPs.
 Fall and spring credit UROPs should list MIT units as calculated below: